astronomer/docs/astro/configure-deployment-resources.md

 :::note

-You can manage a Deployemnent's resources with a Deployment file.
-Read [Deployments as Code](manage-deploymens-as-code.md) for more information.
+To manage Deployment resources with a Deployment file, see [Deployments as Code](manage-deploymens-as-code.md).

 :::